 Below are the head notes for the FAB decisions and orders relating to the topic heading, Survivors.
-The head notes are grouped under the following subheadings: Adopted children, Children, Election for survivors under Part E, Eligibility, Grandchildren, Marriage and Divorce, Non-claiming individuals, Parents, Reimbursement of deceased employee’s medical expenses, Spouse, and Stepchildren.
+The head notes are grouped under the following subheadings: Adopted children, Children, Eligibility, Grandchildren, Marriage and Divorce, Non-claiming individuals, Optional benefits for survivors under Part E, Parents, Reimbursement of deceased employee’s medical expenses, Spouse, and Stepchildren.
 To view a particular decision or order in its entirety, click on the hyperlink for that decision or order at the end of the head note.

 Adopted children